skuro/plantuml-mode/README.md

 **WARNING:** This may send information to `"https://www.plantuml.com/plantuml"`!

-Check that `plantuml-jar-path` is correct for your use case and that `plantuml-default-exec-mode` is set to `jar` before previewing any sensitive material.
-See [Execution modes](#execution-modes) for more information.
+Before previewing any sensitive material, check that `plantuml-jar-path` is correct for your use case and that `plantuml-default-exec-mode` is set to `jar`.

 ```lisp
 	(setq plantuml-jar-path "/path/to/your/copy/of/plantuml.jar")
 	(setq plantuml-default-exec-mode 'jar)
 ```

+See [Execution modes](#execution-modes) for more information.

 # Installation